single-spa/single-spa-angularjs/README.md

 All options are passed to single-spa-angular1 via the `opts` parameter when calling `singleSpaAngular1(opts)`.
 The following options are available:

-- `angular`: (required) The main angular object, which is generally either exposed onto the window or is available via `require('angular')` or `import angular from 'angular'`;
+- `angular`: (required) The main angular object, which is generally either exposed onto the window or is available via `require('angular')` or `import angular from 'angular'`.
 - `domElementGetter`: (required) A function that takes in no arguments and returns a DOMElement.
 This dom element is where the angular application will be bootstrapped, mounted, and unmounted.
 - `mainAngularModule`: (required) A string that is the name of the angular module that will be bootstrapped by angular.
-See [angular docs](https://docs.angularjs.org/api/ng/function/angular.bootstrap) for `angular.bootstrap()`
+See [angular docs](https://docs.angularjs.org/api/ng/function/angular.bootstrap) for `angular.bootstrap()`.
 - `uiRouter`: (optional) A boolean that defaults to false.
 Set this to true if you are using [angular-ui-router](https://github.com/angular-ui/ui-router).
 This will ensure that `ui-view` elements will be part of the bootstrap process so that ui-router will actually work.